yazz/VisualJS/README.md

-### What is Dannea's killer feature?
+### What is JStation's killer feature?

-Creator's killer feature is being able to build simple internal apps fast without needing any local software
+JStation's killer feature is being able to build simple internal business apps fast

-### Is there commercial support for Dannea?
+### Is there commercial support for JStation?
 If you require commercial support then please go to http://dannea.com